openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

             know as many people as possible -simply because that is the fun part of being in a community.
 >
->   4. Let people get their work done; er â€œhave a lot of funâ€
+>   4. Let people get their work done; er “have a lot of fun”
 >
 > Alan also provided his background experience with open source projects, both within Novell
       and outside Novell.